The Physiological Society: Present day

 The Society is the oldest and largest network of physiologists in Europe, consisting of members from over 60 countries.
 The Society’s membership has included at least 61 Nobel laureates, in Physiology or Medicine (n=55), Chemistry (n=5) or Peace (n=1).
 The majority of members are engaged in research, in universities or industry, into how the body works in health and disease and in teaching physiology in schools and universities.
 The Society also facilitates communication between scientists and with other interested groups.

 The Physiological Society publishes the academic journals The Journal of Physiology and Experimental Physiology, and with the American Physiological Society publishes the online only, open access journal Physiological Reports.
 It also publishes the membership magazine Physiology News.

 In August 2024 The Society announced its first new wholly owned journals in over 100 years, with the launch of The Journal of Precision Medicine: Health and Disease and The Journal of Nutritional Physiology.

 The Physiological Society is the convenor of the Global Climate and Health Summit, an international conference that brings together researchers, policymakers, health professionals, and community leaders to address the health impacts of climate change.
 Held in London, the Summit focuses on translating scientific evidence - particularly from physiology - into practical solutions in areas such as heat resilience, air pollution and sustainable nutrition.
 It aims to build cross-sector partnerships, foster policy engagement, and shape actions that protect both human health and the planet.

 The society is based at Hodgkin Huxley House in Farringdon, London, named after Alan Hodgkin and Andrew Huxley.

 Presidents

-The post of president was established in 2001, and the society's current president is David Attwell.
+The post of president was established in 2001, and the society's current president is Mike Tipton.
 Past holders include: